 A recent report by Massachusetts Department of Public Health stated that a disease as old and well known as Gonorrhea is developing resistance to the last antibiotics that are efficient against it, and no new cures are so far available to substitute the existing ones.

 We have been successfully using antibiotics in so many cases and for such a long time that started taking this powerful tool of modern medicine for granted.
-Meanwhile, the first warning signs started making headlines informing the public about emerging “superbugs” able to withstand antibiotics due to developed multidrug resistance and thereby becoming a deadly risk.
+Meanwhile, the warning signs making headlines informing the public about emerging “superbugs” able to withstand antibiotics due to developed multidrug resistance and thereby becoming a deadly risk.

 The same story happens in the case of Carbapenem when the gene blaNDM-5 renders bacteria resistant to its action.
 In 2012, the CDC identified Carbapenem-resistant infections in about 4 percent of US hospitals.
 Here is a recent research (March 2022) explaining statistics and dynamics of spread of the gene blaNDM-5, and its contribution to the rise of global antibiotics resistance.

 The problem goes beyond treating infections.
 According to Army Col. Emil Lesho, director of the Defense Department’s Multidrug-resistant Organism Repository and Surveillance Network in the United States, the growth of bacterial resistance puts humanity at risk of losing access to modern medical “miracles”, such as medical surgeries, joint replacements, organ transplantation, cancer chemotherapies etc. These treatments can not be safely performed without antibiotics because it is almost impossible to avoid bacteria penetrating the body during severe medical interventions.